CodeSynth AI vs GitHub Copilot

 Each tool's marketing-listed features.
 Where a feature appears under one tool but not the other, it usually reflects how the vendor describes their product — not a definitive capability gap.

-- Optimized Code Generation — Generates efficient code for various microcontrollers.
+- Embedded Code Generation — Generates optimized code for microcontrollers

 - Real-time Suggestions — Provides inline code completions as you type